johnjameswhitman/hackduke2023backend/docs/lab/03_data_modeling.md

 Unwinding mistakes down the road is difficult.
 Because it's hard to theorize an entire problem space, start small and iterate as you learn more.

-For our API we have a simple data model that lets _users configure weather alerts_.
+_Entity_ is a fancy synonym for _noun_ or _object_.
+We use them to model the realtionships between things.
+For our API we have a simple data model that lets _users_ configure _weather alerts_.

 ```mermaid
 erDiagram